-- (1) A final protection order granted under section 10 or section 12 must be in the prescribed form and must be served on the respondent either in person at the conclusion of the enquiry or in the prescribed manner and within the prescribed period. - (2) Where an interim protection order is confirmed with or without modifications after an enquiry which the respondent fails to attend, the court must extend the interim protection order until such date as the final protection order is served on the respondent and the interim protection order has full force and effect until this date regardless of whether or not the respondent has been notified of the extension. - (3) The clerk of the court must send a copy of the final protection order to the station commander of the police station named in the application and that station comander has the duty to put all police personnel at that station on notice that the complainant and any other person protected by the order in question are at particular risk.
+- (2) Where an interim protection order is confirmed with or without modifications after an enquiry which the respondent fails to attend, the court must extend the interim protection order until such date as the final protection order is served on the respondent and the interim protection order has full force and effect until this date regardless of whether or not the respondent has been notified of the extension. - (3) The clerk of the court must send a copy of the final protection order to the station commander of the police station named in the application and that station commander has the duty to put all police personnel at that station on notice that the complainant and any other person protected by the order in question are at particular risk.